Military Medical Standards: Spine and Sacroiliac Joints

 Spine and Sacroiliac Joints

 Many of these will disqualify a recruit from joining the military, however depending upon the severity of the issue, waivers may be offered to recruits on a case by case basis.
-The following is a list of spinal defects, injuries, and histories that may be disqualifying from military service:
+The following is a list of spinal and hip defects, injuries, and histories that may be disqualifying from military service:

 Disqualifying Medical Conditions of the Spine